MauricioRTG/VulkanSandbox/README.md

 # Vulkan Sandbox
-Vulkan Sandbox is vulkan application that i used to learn the vulkan API.
-With the purpose to be a base for a game engine and to test rendering techniques.
+Vulkan Sandbox is a vulkan application i use to learn the vulkan API.
+The purpose of this application is to be a base for a game engine and to test rendering techniques.

 ## TODO